What is ‘SEO’ and what is it doing to our writing?

 The Hemmingway app rated my writing at a “Grade 7 Readability Level” (‘good’).
 This app liked my conservative use of both adverbs and a passive voice.
 It did, however, suggest that I use “simpler phrases” (e.g. recommended I use the word “greatest” instead of “maximum” (….which, as you can read above, would not make sense).
 This app also suggested that I make some of my sentences easier to read.

-The Yoast plugin is never going to like me because I don’t tend to use subheadings in my blog posts.
-It gave me one big, negative, red circle for that!
+The Yoast plugin is never going to like me because I seldom use subheadings in my blog posts.
+It gave me a big red circle for that!
 It also wanted me to use more transition words and gave me a cautionary orange circle for that.
 (Hey, what if I randomly inserted meaningless transition words into this post?
 Moreover.
 Likewise.
 Additionally.
 Similarly.
 Amazing, that worked!
 Goodbye orange circle!)
 The good news is that I did receive four positive green circles (for my short sentences, short paragraphs, restrained use of the passive voice and good Flesch reading score).
 I also snagged an additional green circle for cheating on my trasition words.
 And wait for it….

 Ta Da!!
 Due to that stray, frivolous subtitle, Yoast just gave me my sixth green circle…and a ‘perfect’ readability score!